valgur/hatanaka/README.md

 Any errors during processing will be raised as a `HatanakaException` and any non-critical problems raised as warnings.

-In addition to the above, the original `rnx2crx` and `crx2rnx` tools are made available from the command line as well and also within Python as `hatanaka.cli.rnx2crx` and `hatanaka.cli.crx2rnx`.
+Additionally, the original `rnx2crx` and `crx2rnx` tools are made available from the command line as well and also from within Python as `hatanaka.cli.rnx2crx` and `hatanaka.cli.crx2rnx`.
-These can be convenient for working directly with files on disk:
+The latter can be convenient for working directly with files on disk:

 ```python
 from hatanaka.cli import crx2rnx